daostack/arc/docs/library/organization.md

     const proposalId = await organization.proposeScheme({
       schemeType: 'SimpleContributionScheme',
+      schemeAddres: '0x1245', // address of the scheme to use; default is settings.simpleContributionScheme
       boolVote: organization.votingMachine, // votingMachine used to accept or reject contributions, default is organizaiton.votingMAchine
       votePrec: 50, // percentage conditions under which a contribution is accepted, default is 50
       orgNativeTokenFee: 0, // fee that is to be paid for proposing a contribution
       schemeTokenFee: 0, // fee that is to be paid for proposing a contribution

     });